akrone-hach/awesome/README.md

 - [Read and write other process memory](https://nullprogram.com/blog/2016/09/03/): Nice writeup on how the memory of another process can be read and written to
 - [Anonymizing your online footprint](https://pastebin.com/TPgtvmVB): Tips for increasing the anoninimity of your online footprint
 - [ELF Virus Writing How-To](http://virus.enemy.org/virus-writing-HOWTO/_html/): How to write ELF viruses
+- [Hardening Debian](https://niklasanderson.com/basic-debian-hardening): An article with some practical steps in hardening a Debian system

 [back to top](#contents)